 2 In 2016, all students in the selected classrooms were invited to participate in the PIRLS main study.
 The same students also participated in ePIRLS, typically on the day following the main study.
 Five schools that participated in PIRLS chose not to participate in ePIRLS.

 3 In 2021, the United States administered the PIRLS digital assessment and a paper-bridge assessment to a smaller sample of students to examine if there was a mode effect—that is, whether the shift from a paper format to a digital format affected student performance.

 Each participating country agrees to select a sample that is representative of the target population as a whole.
-In 2001, the target population was the upper of the two adjacent grades with the most 9-year-olds.
-Beginning in 2006, the definition of the target population was refined to represent students in the grade that corresponds to the fourth year of schooling, counting from the first year of International Standard Classification of Education (ISCED) Level 1—4th grade in most countries, including the United States.
-This population represents an important stage in the development of reading.
-At this point, most children have learned to read and are using reading to learn.
+In 2001, the target population was the higher of the two adjacent grades with the most 9-year-olds.
+Beginning in 2006, the definition of the target population was refined to represent students in the grade that corresponds to the fourth year of schooling, counting from the first year of International Standard Classification of Education (ISCED) Level 1—fourth grade in most countries, including the United States.
+This population represents an important stage in the development of reading, as at this point most children have learned to read and are using reading to learn.
 IEA's Trends in International Mathematics and Science Study (TIMSS) has also chosen to assess this target population of students.

 In each administration of PIRLS, schools are randomly selected first (with a probability proportional to the estimated number of students enrolled in the target grade), and then one or two classrooms are randomly selected within each school.
 In the United States, schools of varying demographics and locations are randomly selected so that the overall U.S. sample is representative of the U.S. school population.
 The random selection process is important for ensuring that a country's sample accurately reflects its schools and, therefore, can be compared fairly with samples of schools from other countries.